Repost from 2015. Edited, updated, and corrected.

 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, And have tasted the good word of God, and the powers of the world to come, If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame.

 The final school of thought is the Calvinistic school.
-Calvinist groups like the Presbyterians, some Baptists, Episcopalians,etc adhere to what is commonly called the five points of Calvinism (which were actually articulated as a reply to the Arminians).
-Point number five is the perseverance of the saints or the preservation of the saints.
+Calvinist groups such the Presbyterians, Reformed Baptists, some Southern Baptists, Sovereign Grace Baptists, and Episcopalians, to name a few, adhere to what is commonly called the five points of Calvinism (which were actually articulated as a reply to the Arminians).
+Point number five is the perseverance (preservation) of the saints.

 The God who saves is the God who causes believers to persevere to the end.
 If they don’t persevere to the end, then that is proof they were never saved to start with.

-After hearing my story Calvinists conclude I never was saved.
+After hearing my deconversion story, Calvinists conclude I never was saved.
 I didn’t persevere.
-I have received common grace but not God’s special, saving grace.
-In other words, God toyed with me and then said fuck you.
-The contradiction in their conclusion is that they can not know if I might yet persevere in the future.
-Perhaps I am just going through an atheist phase.
+I had received common grace, but not God’s special, saving grace.
+In other words, God toyed with me, and then said “fuck you, go to Hell.”
+The contradiction in their conclusion is that they cannot know if I might yet persevere in the future.
+Perhaps, I am just going through an atheist phase, and I will return to Christianity at some later point and time.

-No Calvinists can know for sure they are saved.
+Calvinists cannot know for sure they are saved.
 They can HOPE they are.
-They can constantly examine their lives to see if they are availing themselves to the means of grace, but until they die they can not know for sure they are saved.
+They can constantly examine their lives to see if they are availing themselves to the means of grace, but until they die, they cannot know for sure they have made it to the finish line.
 They MUST persevere to the end to be sure.
 They are hoping God comes through for them, but they won’t know for sure until the end.
 After all, they too could be deluded.
 They too could be following a false Christ.
-Perhaps God is just toying with them too and they will end up bunking in hell with atheists such as I.
+Perhaps God is just toying with them too, and they will end up bunking in Hell with atheists such as Christopher Hitchens, Steven Hawking, Steve Gupton, Gandhi, Bruce Gerencser, and all those who preached the false gospel of Arminianism.

 But they don’t.